A Positive Path for Spiritual Living

 While Mollie performed for several years with choirs and in churches, she also turned her talents to rock music.
 Mollie has played with many bands and many types of bands, as well as performing musical background for television productions and Telemundo novellas.

-For seven years, she was the pianist with Gravelin’ Roll.
-She played in concerts, opened for Fleetwood Mac, Little Feat, and King Crimson, and was a featured artist on KDKB with Bill Compton.
-And while living in San Diego she played with Mode’, an all girl jazz fusion band.
+In the ‘70s, she was the pianist/keyboardist with Gravelin’ Roll, an original band created by Sparky Robinson.
+They played in concerts, opened for Fleetwood Mac, Little Feat, and King Crimson, and were featured artists on KDKB with Bill Compton.
+While living in San Diego she played with Mode’, an all girl jazz fusion band and performed weekly at the Good Shepherd in Encinitas.
 In Phoenix, she performed for three years with Loose Cannons Blues Band, featuring Luther Jackson (Michael Jackson’s uncle).
-Currently she performs with Refugees from the ‘60s, a band here in the Valley that plays original songs as well as ‘60s classics.
+Refugees from the ‘60s, a band that Mollie formed here in the Valley was active for about 10 years.
+Currently she is working on various musical projects in conjunction with Melvin Johnson (Third Eye Productions owner and engineer), and performs at Fiddler’s Dream.

 Mollie’s career ranges from teaching music, being a school administrator for 11 years, and doing production sound design for Valley Youth Theatre.
-Mollie now teaches music and customizes the teaching for her students for the many ways people learn music.
-She also has served as a mentor with Free Arts of Arizona to bring art and music to abused and neglected children.
-Currently she works with international high school students here on scholarships from the Kennedy-Lugar Youth Exchange and Study (YES) program, to be ambassadors of peace.
+For 20 years she facilitated programs for international high school students here in the US on scholarships through our Department of State (from the Kennedy-Lugar Youth Exchange and Study (YES) and the Future Leaders Exchange (FLEX) programs).

-To Mollie, the whole point is playing music from the heart to bring joy to everyone and uplift the Spirit.
+Her latest project is helping create healing soundbath/guided meditation interactive art events.
+To Mollie, the whole point is playing music from the heart with the purpose of bringing joy and uplifting the Spirit.